 RULE 28.
-Standing Committee and Permanent Subcommittee Meetings. - (a)
+Standing Committee and Permanent Subcommittee Meetings.

-Standing committees and permanent subcommittees of standing committees shall be furnished with suitable meeting places pursuant to a schedule adopted by the Standing Committee on Rules, Calendar, and Operations of the House.
-Select committees shall be furnished with suitable meeting places as their needs require by the Chair of the Standing Committee on Rules, Calendar, and Operations of the House.

-- (b) Subject to the provisions of the subsection (c) of this Rule, standing committees and permanent subcommittees thereof shall permit other members of the General Assembly, the press, and the general public to attend all sessions of said standing committees or permanent subcommittees. - (c) The Chair or other presiding officer shall have general direction of the meeting place of the standing committee or permanent subcommittee and, in case of any disturbance or disorderly conduct therein, or if the peace, good order, and proper conduct of the legislative business is hindered by any person or persons, the Chair or presiding officer shall have power to exclude from the session any individual or individuals so hindering the legislative business. - (d) Procedure in the standing committees and permanent subcommittee shall be governed by the rules of the House, so far as the same may be applicable to such procedure.
+- (a) Standing committees and permanent subcommittees of standing committees shall be furnished with suitable meeting places pursuant to a schedule established by the Chair of the Standing Committee on Rules, Calendar, and Operations of the House.
+Select committees shall be furnished with suitable meeting places as their needs require by the Chair of the Standing Committee on Rules, Calendar, and Operations of the House. - (b) Subject to the provisions of subsection (c) of this rule, standing committees and permanent subcommittees thereof shall permit other members of the General Assembly, the press, and the general public to attend all sessions of said standing committees or permanent subcommittees. - (c) The Chair or other presiding officer shall have general direction of the meeting place of the standing committee or permanent subcommittee, and, in case of any disturbance or disorderly conduct therein, or if the peace, good order, and proper conduct of the legislative business is hindered by any person or persons, the Chair or presiding officer shall have power to exclude from the session any individual or individuals so hindering the legislative business. - (d) Procedure in the standing committees and permanent subcommittees shall be governed by the rules of the House, so far as the same may be applicable to such procedure.
 Before a question is put, any member may call for the ayes and noes.
-If the call is sustained by one-fifth (1/5) of the members present, the question shall be decided by the ayes and noes upon a roll call vote.
-All roll call votes shall be taken alphabetically and shall be subject to Rule 21(c).

-(e) No standing committee or permanent subcommittee shall meet on any day when the House shall not convene except by permission of the Speaker or by approval of the House by resolution adopted by a majority vote of the House.(f) No standing committee or permanent subcommittee shall meet during any session of the House.
+If the call is sustained by one-fifth of the members present, the question shall be decided by the ayes and noes upon a roll call vote.
+All roll call votes shall be taken alphabetically and shall be subject to Rule 21(c). - (e) No standing committee or permanent subcommittee shall meet on any day when the House shall not convene except by permission of the Speaker or by approval of the House by resolution adopted by a majority vote of the House. - (f) No standing committee or permanent subcommittee shall meet during any session of the House.
 Standing committees and permanent subcommittees shall meet at their regularly scheduled hour.
 No permanent subcommittee shall meet at the same time that its standing committee is meeting.
 Standing committees and permanent subcommittees may meet at other times as authorized by the Chair of the Standing Committee on Rules, Calendar, and Operations of the House in order to assure the availability of the meeting room and that no conflicts will exist with the meetings of other bodies.
-All standing committee and permanent subcommittee meetings shall adjourn no bodies.
-Alater than:

-(1) 15 minutes preceding a regular session of the House, and

-(2) 10 minutes preceding the hour of the next regularly scheduled standing committee or permanent subcommittee meeting.

-(g) Any call or notice of a standing committee or permanent subcommittee meeting between legislative sessions shall be mailed to each member of the standing committee or permanent subcommittee at least five days prior to such meeting.
-If a member of the body so requests in writing to the Chair of the standing committee or permanent subcommittee, the member shall be notified by certified mail of the meetings.
+All standing committee and permanent subcommittee meetings shall adjourn no later than: - (1) 15 minutes preceding a regular session of the House, and - (2) 10 minutes preceding the hour of the next regularly scheduled standing committee or permanent subcommittee meeting. - (g) Any call or notice of a standing committee or permanent subcommittee meeting between legislative sessions shall be mailed to each member of the standing committee or permanent subcommittee at least five days prior to such meeting.
+If a member of the body so requests in writing to the chair of the standing committee or permanent subcommittee, the member shall be notified by certified mail of the meetings.

-(h) During standing committee and permanent subcommittee meetings, the Chair may exercise the right to vote, or may reserve this right until there is a tie, in which event the Chair may vote, but in no instance may the Chair vote twice on the same question.
+(h) During standing committee and permanent subcommittee meetings, the chair may exercise the right to vote, or may reserve this right until there is a tie, in which event the chair may vote, but in no instance may the chair vote twice on the same question.

 RULE 28.1.
-Ethics Committee Investigations Into Violations of the Open Meetings Law. - (a) On its own motion, or in response to signed and sworn complaint of any individual filed with the Standing Committee on Ethics, the Committee shall inquire into any alleged violation by members of the House of the Open Meetings Law (Article 33C of Chapter 143 of the General Statutes), as the same may be amended in the future.
+Ethics Committee Investigations Into Violations of the Open Meetings Law. - (a) On its own motion, or in response to signed and sworn complaint